AgoraIO/signaling-sdk-samples-android/README.md

 1. **Open the project**

     Launch Android Studio.
-From the **File** menu, select **Open...** and navigate to the [android-reference-app](android-reference-app) folder.
+From the **File** menu, select **Open...** and navigate to the [signaling-reference-app](signaling-reference-app) folder.
 Start Gradle sync to automatically install all project dependencies.

 1. **Modify the project configuration**